markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 You could say that the function call "instantiates a function".
 After all, the function defines "holes", i.e., the parameters, and the call provides values.
 The problem is that the function call executes right away, evaluates to the result value (15 and 5 in the example above), and the assigns that value to the `val`.
-Can function calls themselves be values?
+So the "function instance" created by the call (kind of) has an infinitesimal lifetime, it never really exists.
+So, can function calls themselves (not the thing they evaluate to) be values?
 Let's see.

 ![](Lambdas/functionsAsValues.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F731163822146454259)

-In this code we create three values, and each of them stores a value `:add`.
+In this code we create two `val`s, and they represent a value `:plus` and a value `:minus`, respectively.
 The colon operator here creates a _reference to a function_.
-That reference is a value, that value can be passed around and mofified, like any other value.
+That reference is a value, that value can be passed around and modified, like any other value.
 What is the type of that value?
 Let's ask the tool to automatically annotate the types: